 - The Dropbox desktop app, on your computer

 - The Dropbox mobile app, on your phone or tablet

 Your files are also kept up to date everywhere you use Dropbox.
 This means that if you add or make changes to a file in one place, the file is automatically updated everywhere else.

 How do I get started using Dropbox to sync my files?

 You can start syncing all your files across all of your devices with a free Dropbox Basic plan.
 Dropbox Basic users have 2 GBs of storage space.
 There’s no time limit or trial on a Basic plan, so you can try it as long as you like.

 If you want more storage space or access to additional features, you can upgrade to a paid plan.
 Learn more about the different Dropbox plan options.

 Create an account

 To get started, go to dropbox.com and create an account.
-You can create a free Basic account with 2 GBs or a payed account with additional storage space and features.
+You can create a free Basic account with 2 GBs or a paid account with additional storage space and features.
 Then, you can start uploading files to your account or creating new files in Dropbox.

-Download and sign in to the apps
+Download and sign into the apps

 Once you have a Dropbox account, you can download the Dropbox desktop app to your computer or download the Dropbox mobile app to your phone or tablet.
 After you download the Dropbox apps to your devices, sign into your Dropbox account.